DokChess/website_de/content/_index.en.md

-+++
+---
-title = "DokChess as example for arc42" description = "DokChess is a fully functional chess engine.
+title: "DokChess as example for arc42"
+description: "DokChess is a fully functional chess engine.
 With the following architectural overview, you will be able to understand the important design decisions of DokChess."
-+++
+meta_image: /images/meta-images/default_1200x628.jpg
+priority: "1.0"
+---

 # Software Architecture en&nbsp;passant